ysyk2021/chatgpt-and-insurance-how-ai-is-enhancing-risk-assessment-and-claims-processing/src/chapter-3-3.md

-# Impact of these challenges on Customer Satisfaction

 In this chapter, we will explore the challenges faced by insurance companies in risk assessment and claims processing and how these challenges impact customer satisfaction.